-My current work is inspired by the natural world: plant life, sea life, pods, seeds, cocoons, leaves, anemones, landscape, color, and the interplay of light and shadow.
-It is nature-referential rather than replication.
-The three dimensional work resembles objects in nature, but they are unique abstractions.
+My sculpture is inspired by the natural world: plant and sea life, especially pods, cocoons and sea anemones.
+It is nature-referential rather than replication; the pieces resemble objects in nature, but they are unique abstractions.